zendesk/sell-custom-objects-invoices-app/doc/pt3.md

   })
 }
 ```
-Based on `invoiceId` provided in params this method makes a `PATCH` request to [Update Object  Record API](https://developer.zendesk.com/rest_api/docs/sunshine/resources#update-object-record).
+Based on `invoiceId` provided in parameters, this method makes a PATCH request to the [Update Object Record](/rest_api/docs/sunshine/resources#update-object-record) endpoint.
+Note, the Content-Type is specified as "application/merge-patch+json".

-Note `contentType: 'application/merge-patch+json'`.

-<h3 id="delete-objects">4.
-Delete Objects & Relations via Sunshine API</h3>
+<h3 id="delete-objects">Deleting objects and relationships</h3>

-The last action available in our showcase application is detaching of the `Invoice`  record from a given `Deal`.
-It can be performed from `<Details>` view by clicking the Button that navigates  to `/delete`  path handled by `<DeleteView>` component.
+The last action available in the app is detaching the invoice record from a deal.
+It can be performed from `<Details>` view by clicking the button which navigates to the `/delete` path handled by `<DeleteView>` component.

 ```js
 const DeleteView = ({dealId}: {dealId: string}) => {